 I finally tore myself away from my television set because I was 20 minutes late leaving for work.
 When I got into my car, I turned on the radio to continue listening to the latest on the events unfolding that day.
 As I traveled, I heard about the plane crashing into the pentagon.
 Suddenly, I was overcome with fear that the plane flying above me might suddenly crash into a building here in Indianapolis!

 When I got to work, surprisingly, the two or so people who had come in “on time” were not aware of what was happening on the East Coast.
 We turned on the radio so we could all listen together.
-We worried, waited and prayed as more details came the twin towers new yorkacross the airwaves.
+We worried, waited and prayed as more details came across the airwaves.
 We do not have a television set in the store but someone brought one from their home during their lunch break so we could listen and see what was going on all around us.
 Once the planes were grounded, it was oddly quiet, as our store is located within a few miles of the airport.
 There was less traffic.
 It was very eerie and stayed that way for a few days beyond the attacks.

 We have no record of any sales that day… we did have deliveries that were previously scheduled that we delivered, but no actual new sales in the twelve hours that we were open.
 Only one sale the next day (the 12th) and no sales again on the 13th.